Joshna-vakati/pyAPIAutomationFramework/README.md

 - pip
 - pip install requests pytest pytest-html faker allure-pytest jsonschema
 - pip install pytest-xdist
--

 ### how to add the .gitignore file?

-copy the content ftom this to .gitignore file. https://www.toptal.com/developers/gitignore/api/pycharm+all
+copy the content from this to .gitignore file. https://www.toptal.com/developers/gitignore/api/pycharm+all

+### how to run the basic testcase with allure report
+pytest (path of the file) --alluredir=allure_result -s